Towards a Uniform Theory of Effectful State Machines: Monad Tensors for Combining Store and Nondeterminism

 As in Theorem~\ref{thm:stack}, given a nondeterministic multistack $\BBT$-automaton $\M$ with $m$ stacks we identify a global bound $n$ for the depths of the stack prefixes accessed at one step and then model $\M$ by an NPDQRT $M$ over the state space

 The stack alphabet $\Delta$ is $\Gamma+\{\blk\}$, the transition function is given as in Theorem~\ref{thm:stack} by changing the number of elements in tuples $Q$ and by allowing for nondeterminism.
-The acceptance condition is chosen to be by final states, and the final states are:
+The acceptance condition is chosen to be by the following final states: